 ‘No they’re not,’ said Abigail crossly, ‘they’re really small.’

 The hedge by the side of the grass rustled and a stripy face peered out.
 ‘What are we looking at?’ asked Grigs.
-A branch snapped into his face and he sneezed.
+A branch snapped back onto his nose and he sneezed.

 Abigail leant backwards, swaying from side to side.
 Looking up so high was making her feel dizzy.
 ‘Planes, Patrick’s cousin Preston is coming here in one.’